-SEEOcta is a holistic consulting approach for IT project management.
+SEEOcta is a holistic consulting approach for project leaders and managers of a company that wants to introduce IT systems within a project.
 A key component in the success of an IT project are the staff.
 However, in order for employees to be able and willing to fully contribute to the success of a project, three factors play an essential role: communication, change management and training.
 This post will be looking at communication.

 What is SEEOcta?
-You can read about SEEBURGER’s project management concept in our introductory blog post.
+In our introductory blog post, you will get an overview of the strategic orientation of a company when implementing IT projects.
 This post is the first part of a series looking at SEEOcta from an employee perspective: from which communication plays an essential role.

 Two thirds of the whole IT project’s success depends on its people and the way in which you involve your employees.
-However, traditional tools for IT project management only cover a third of the success factors needed.
 To this end, we’ve given the factor ʽstaffʼ a particularly prominent position in the SEEOcta series.

 Communication should play a key role when introducing new IT projects